Cpymadtools

 Important

-The default values used for the PTC_CREATE_LAYOUT command are model=3 (SixTrack model), method=4 (integration order), nst=3 (number of integration steps, aka body slices for elements) and exact=True (use exact Hamiltonian, not an approximated one).
+The default values used for the PTC_CREATE_LAYOUT command are: model=3 (SixTrack model), method=4 (integration order), nst=3 (number of integration steps, a.k.a body slices for elements) and exact=True (use an exact Hamiltonian, not an approximated one).
 These can be provided as keyword arguments to override them.

-The PTC_TRACK command is given ELEMENT_BY_ELEMENT=True by default to force element by element tracking mode.
+The PTC_TRACK command is explicitely given ELEMENT_BY_ELEMENT=True by default to force element by element tracking mode.
+This can also be provided as keyword argument to override it.

 Warning

-• sequence (Optional[str]) -- the sequence to use for tracking.
-If no value is provided, it is assumed that a sequence is already defined and in use, and this one will be picked up by MAD-X. Beware of the dangers of giving a sequence that will be used by MAD-X, see the warning below for more information.
+• sequence (str, optional) -- The sequence to use for tracking.
+If no value is provided, it is assumed that a sequence is already defined and in use, and this one will be picked up by MAD-X. Beware of the dangers of giving a sequence that will be use-d by MAD-X, see the warning above for more information.

-• observation_points (Sequence[str]) -- sequence of all element names at which to OBSERVE during the tracking.
+• observation_points (Sequence[str], optional) -- A sequence of element names at which to OBSERVE during the tracking.

 • **kwargs --

 Some parameters for the PTC universe creation can be given as keyword arguments.
-They are model, method, nst, exact and element_by_element for the PTC_TRACK command.
-Their default values are listed higher up in this docstring.
-Any remaining keyword argument is transmitted to the PTC_TRACK command such as the CLOSED_ORBIT flag to activate closed orbit calculation before tracking.
+They are model, method, nst and exact (case sensitive).
+Similarly element_by_element can be given (case sensitively) for the PTC_TRACK command.
+Any remaining keyword argument is transmitted to the PTC_TRACK command, such as the closed_orbit flag to activate closed orbit calculation before any tracking.
 Refer to the MAD-X manual for options.

-If the user has set onetable to True, only one entry is in the dictionary under the key trackone and it has the combined table as a DataFrame for value.
+If the user has set onetable=True, only one entry is in the dictionary under the key trackone and it has the combined table as a DataFrame for value.

 tracks_dict = ptc_track_particle(